ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 - Depending on the width of the spare, a spacer will be needed to elevate the cargo deck to be level with the top of the tire.

-- The kit will be made in a random color.
+- The kit will be made in random colors.
 Specific colors are available upon [request](mailto:support@ansonliu.com).

 - 🇺🇸 Designed and made in the USA.